ging3RR/Template-Uni-Luzern/README.md

 I hope this makes your life easier and you can use it to write your thesis in RStudio.
 It was a lot of work for me personally but definitely worth it.
 And since you do not have to start from the start like I do it should be even easier.
 Feel free to use, share, develop and change this repo as you like.
-If it helped you I would be happy to hear about that.
+If it helped you I would be happy to hear about it :D

 # Good luck with your thesis!